Branding

 Included

-Implementation systems that do not include both digital and printed components.
+Identity systems that do not include both digital and printed components are not eligible.

-If the implementation involves a website, include the URL on the online submission form.
+If the implementation involves a website, please include the URL in the online submission form.

 Files to prepare